News

 Tide Places participants walk the foreshore around Wreck Beach in Vancouver.
 (Photo by Alison Boulier / courtesy Shumka Centre for Creative Entrepreneurship)

-Tide Places, emerging from an ongoing collaboration between artists Laura Põld and Lou Sheppard, sparked an exchange between students from Tallinn, Estonia and Vancouver around a deeper understanding of place.
+Tide Places, emerging from an ongoing collaboration between artists Laura Põld and Lou Sheppard, sparked an exchange between students from Tallinn and Vancouver around a deeper understanding of place.

-Through workshops, artistic exchanges, guest talks, and visits to sites around Vancouver, Tide Places asks participants to consider what people can learn from “the flexibility and adaptability” of the creatures and processes of exchange in intertidal zones.
+Tide Places considered what people can learn from “the flexibility and adaptability” of the creatures and processes of exchange in intertidal zones, a definitive ecological characteristic for both Vancouver and Tallinn.

 “What stories, language, memories and futurities do these lands and waters hold?” the artists write.
 “How do these layers of change reflect a larger narrative about relationships in this place?
 What resiliencies and futures are possible here?”